Accommodation supplements for residential aged care services 065-13040010

 The pensioner supplement:

-• is for a care recipient where they are a pre-2008 scheme care recipient and either:
+- is for a pre-2008 scheme care recipient and has either:

-• are getting an income support payment but have not agreed to pay a large accommodation bond.
+- receiving an income support payment but have not agreed to pay a large accommodation bond

-• A residential aged care service will not receive payment for care recipients if they:
+- A residential aged care service will not receive payment for a care recipient if they:

-Note: the large accommodation bond threshold is published by the Department of Health and Aged Care under the heading ‘Pensioner allowable limit for Accommodation bonds’.
+The large accommodation bond threshold is published by the Department of Health and Aged Care.
+This is under the heading ‘Pensioner allowable limit for Accommodation bonds’.
 See the Resources tab for a link to the Schedule of fees and charges for pre 1 July 2014 residents.

 Concessional resident supplement